Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 <b>LEF or library exchange format:</b> A format that tells us about cell boundaries, VDD and GND lines.
 It contains no info about the logic of circuit and is also used to protect the IP.

-<b>SPICE extraction:<b/> Within the Magic environment, following commands are used in tkcon to achieve .mag to .spice extraction:
+SPICE extraction: Within the Magic environment, following commands are used in tkcon to achieve .mag to .spice extraction:

 - extract all
 - ext2spice cthresh 0 rethresh 0